abernstein/presentations/README.md

-presentations
+Presentations
 =============

-Master Repository for Presentations
+Master Repository for Presentations.
+They will be organized into categories and saved as Powerpoint and PDF.
+PDFs will only be generated at the end of the presentations.